 And I ask you…What is more important….handing a person a Medicaid card?…Or providing that person with quality health care?

-Posted on October 1, 2013, in Affordable Care Act, CMS, CMS Proposal, DHHS, Division of Medical Assistance, Health Care Providers and Services, Iowa, Legislation, Medicaid, Medicaid Eligibility, Medicaid Expansion, Medicaid Recipients, Medicaid Recipients Under 21, Medicaid Reform, Medicaid Services, NC, North Carolina, Obamacare and tagged Centers for Medicare and Medicaid Services, DHHS, Division of Medical Assistance, DMA, Health care provider, Iowa Medicaid, Medicaid, Medicaid Expansion, Medicaid recipients, NC Medicaid, North Carolina, Patient Protection and Affordable Care Act, Pennsylvania Medicaid.
+Posted on October 1, 2013, in Affordable Care Act, CMS, CMS Proposal, Division of Medical Assistance, Health Care Providers and Services, Iowa, Legislation, Medicaid, Medicaid Eligibility, Medicaid Expansion, Medicaid Recipients, Medicaid Recipients Under 21, Medicaid Reform, Medicaid Services, NC, NC DHHS, North Carolina, Obamacare and tagged Centers for Medicare and Medicaid Services, Division of Medical Assistance, DMA, Health care provider, Iowa Medicaid, Medicaid, Medicaid Expansion, Medicaid recipients, NC DHHS, NC Medicaid, North Carolina, Patient Protection and Affordable Care Act, Pennsylvania Medicaid.
 Bookmark the permalink.
 4 Comments.